IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Methodology

 \section{Methodology}

-\textbf{Multilingual language models.} We experiment with nine multilingual Transformer-based models (details in Table~\ref{tab:modelDetails} in Appendix).
+\textbf{Multilingual language models.} We experiment with nine multilingual Transformer-based models (listed in Table~\ref{tab:modelDetails} in Appendix~\ref{app:modelDetails}).
 First seven have been trained across 100+ languages; IndicBERT and MuRIL support 12 and 17 Indic languages, respectively.
 Representations are extracted from the encoder layers of mBERT-base, IndicBERT-base, mT5-base, XLM-R, InfoXLM and MuRIL; and from the decoder layers of BLOOM, mGPT and XGLM.
-We use pretrained model checkpoints from HuggingFace~\citep{wolf2020transformers}.
+We use pretrained model checkpoints from Hugging Face~\citep{wolf2020transformers}.

-\textbf{Probing tasks classifier.} To evaluate each probing task using a multilingual model representation, we use logistic regression~\cite{wright1995logistic} classifier with sentence representations as input and the probing task label as target.
+\textbf{Probing tasks classifier.} To evaluate each probing task using a multilingual model representation, we use logistic regression~\citep{wright1995logistic} classifier with sentence representations as input and the probing task label as target.
 The base model is frozen.
 We use mean pooling across tokens to get the sentence representation.
+Details of the hyperparameters are reported in Appendix~\ref{app:modelDetails}.

 \textbf{Dataset splits.} We use a stratified five-fold cross-validation approach which involves splitting the dataset into five equal parts, where four parts are used for training and the remaining part is used for testing.
 This process is repeated five times, with each part used for testing once.
 To report our results, we calculate the average performance of the model across all five folds.